 - Submit the application form, narrative proposal (see details on the next page), and any required attachments to KAI, Inc., the administrator for the BRAC, by email to OAIBiospecimens@kai-research.com.
 Electronic versions of documents are the preferred method of submission.

 The full review process will take 6-10 weeks.
 The principal investigator (PI) may receive questions from the BRAC through KAI to clarify the proposal further.
 Once the BRAC reviews the proposal, it will be forwarded to the NIAMS PO for review and possible approval.
 The NIAMS PO will provide the final notification of approval to the PI through KAI.
-If the proposal is not accepted, a written explanation of the reasons for declining the request will be provided.
-If these can be effectively addressed, a proposal may be revised and resubmitted.
+If the proposal is not accepted, the PO will provide a written explanation for declining the request.
+If these concerned can be effectively addressed, a PI may revise and resubmit the proposal.

-Once the request is approved, requested specimens will be set aside but will not be dispensed until a letter from the funding agency (sponsor) is provided to the NIAMS PO to confirm that the study will be funded.
-Samples will be provided in a blinded manner to the PI.
+Once the request is approved, requested specimens will be set aside but will not be dispensed until the NIAMS PO receives a letter from the funding agency (sponsor) confirming that the study will be funded.
+The PI will receive samples in a blinded manner.
 The investigator must submit the data to the NIAMS PO for un-blinding.
-However these data will not be released to the OAI website until at least one year after the originating investigator has received the un-blinding documentation with OAI participant IDs attached from the NIAMS PO.
-Access to biospecimens will only be provided with the understanding that data generated through the study proposal will be submitted to the OAI public web site within a reasonable timeline not to exceed one year post un-blinding.
+However, these data will not be released to the OAI website until at least one year after the originating investigator has received the un-blinding documentation with OAI participant identifications attached from the NIAMS PO.
+Access to biospecimens will only be provided with the understanding that data generated through the study proposal will be submitted to the OAI public web site within a reasonable timeline, not to exceed one year post un-blinding.

 Application Form for Request of OAI Core Biospecimens